ahnafahmad/Web-Automation-With-Selenium-Python-Robot-Framework/README.md

 # Web Automation With Python Selenium Robot Framework

-### This is a complete project where an [E-commerce site](https://magento.softwaretestingboard.com/) site is automated by writing Test Cases using Python selenium and Robot as testing Framework.
+### This is a complete project where an [E-commerce](https://magento.softwaretestingboard.com/) site is automated by writing Test Cases using Python selenium and Robot as testing Framework.

 ## Tool & Technology used in this Project